-There are 2 types of emergency contraception; the pill method and the insertion of a device called the copper intrauterine device (IUD).
+There are 2 types of emergency contraception to prevent pregnancy; the pill method and the insertion of a device called the copper intrauterine device (IUD).
 A copper IUD can prevent pregnancy because its presence is toxic to sperms.
 A woman might use emergency contraception if she forgot to take her birth control pills, if the condom broke or slipped off during sexual intercourse, or if no birth control methods were used.

-When can I start my regular hormonal contraception after taking Ella®?
+When can I start my regular hormonal contraception after taking this medication?

-You can start 5 days after taking Ella®.
-You must also use a barrier method ( for example; condoms, diaphragms and spermicides) until your next menstrual period, or not have sexual intercourse.
+You can start/restart hormonal contraception e.g. birth control pills 5 days after taking Ella®.
+You must also use a barrier method (for example; condoms, diaphragms and spermicides) until your next menstrual period, or not have sexual intercourse.

 Using a hormonal birth control method and taking Ella® at the same time can reduce the effectiveness of both medications.

 Subscribe to our mailing list to get the updates to your email inbox...